 1. To invite other users to your project, select the People tab in the top navigation bar of your project.
 Then, select Invite People to add new users by name and email address.

-2. To assign a team member or resource to a task, click on Assign to the right of the task name under the Assigned column.
+2. To assign a team member to a task, click on Assign to the right of the task name under the Assigned column.
 Select the team member who will be responsible for this task, then click Done.

 3. Once assigned, the team member’s name will appear to the right of the task name.